Aidar5/nattoeng/docs/source/book/21_jinja2/README.rst

 * template uses variables in Jinja syntax
 * in *Liverpool* dictionary the keys must be the same as variable names in template
 * values that correspond to the keys - data that will be substituted instead of variables
-* the last line is rendering template using *liverpool* dictionary, that is, sets values in variables.
+* the last line renders template using *liverpool* dictionary, that is, sets values in variables.

 If you run basic_generator.py script, the output is: